Hawthorn Cottage

 The gross value of Hawthorn Cottage in 1910 was £15 and the rateable value was £12.

-Both William and Lucy are still at Hawthorn on the 1911 census but in 1917 William died aged 70, he was buried at St Peter’s on the 30th April.
+Both William and Lucy are still at Hawthorn on the 1911 census, in 1917 William died aged 70, he was buried at St Peter’s on the 30th April.
 (Read his obituary)

-In November 1920 the Earl of Abergavenny sold many Goytre properties, Hawthorn Cottage being one of them, the lease was sold to Mrs Wilkes for £75, and the property purchased at the same time for £395 by Lucy Weeks.
+In November 1920 the Earl of Abergavenny sold many Goytre properties, Hawthorn Cottage being one of them, the lease was sold to Mrs Wilkes for £75, and the property purchased at the same time for £30 by Lucy Wilks.

-Lucy Weeks died in 1926 and was buried at St Peter’s on the 15th January, there is also an article in the Free Press.2543
+Lucy Weeks died in January 1926 and was buried at St Peter’s on the 15th January, there is also an article in the Free Press.
+In her will Lucy Maria Wilks left the sum of £1736 18s 4d to William Jackson, builder of Laburnums Goytre.